galli-leo/Testfighter/README.md

 #####Server

 1. Upload the server folder to a VPS or a Webserver which has PHP installed and name it whatever you like.
-2. Open the upload_single.php
+2. Open the file config.json
-3. Edit the line: `if($_POST["password"]=="testfighter2015")` and change 'testfighter2015' to a password of your choice
+3. Edit the `"password" : "testfighter2015"` and change 'testfighter2015' to a password of your choice
 4. In a Browser go to http://yourdomain.com/path/to/the/server/folder/remove_placeholders.php
-5. If your webserver does not support a user ini file in php change upload_max_filesize in your php.ini to something big.
+5. If your webserver does not support a user ini file in php, change upload_max_filesize in your php.ini to something big.
 (500M should work fine)
 6. Finished!

-#####Windows Clients
+#####Windows and Mac Clients
-1. Unzip the Windows release
+1. Unzip the release
-2. Go to the folder of the exe and open the settings.json
+2. Go to the folder of the .exe or .app and open settings.json
 3. Edit the url entry to point to: "http://yourdomain.com/path/to/the/server/folder/" (for the Uploader client also change the password you set in the server)
 4. Rezip it and destribute!

-#####Mac Clients
-1. Right click on the .app and choose open Package contents
-2. Go to Contents/MacOS and open the settings.json
-3. Edit the url entry to point to: "http://yourdomain.com/path/to/the/server/folder/" (for the Uploader client also change the password you set in the server)
-4. Distribute!

 #####All Clients
 - Your beta testers just need to unzip them and put them in a convinient location.